mbovero/ECE5780_2-Axis_Gimbal_Claw/README.md

 # 2-Axis Gimbal System using BNO085 and TMC2209

-This project implements a 2-axis gimbal system powered by NEMA 17 stepper motors, a custom TMC2209 stepper driver, and the BNO085 IMU.
+This project implements a 2-axis gimbal system powered by NEMA 17 stepper motors, a custom TMC2209 stepper driver, and the BNO085 IMU, all controlled by an STM32F0 microcontroller.
 The system supports both **manual joystick control** and **automatic gimbal stabilization** using quaternion feedback from the IMU.

 ## Features